 IPSC is divided into categories depending on the type of gun the shooter uses:

-All Divisions fire the same stages, on the same days and in mixed order.
-However, when calculating match standings, shooters are only compared to other shooters in their division and not across the board.
+All Divisions shoot the same stages, on the same days and in mixed order.
+However, when calculating match standings, shooters are only compared to other shooters in their division.

 Rig and Equipment

-To dabble in IPSC as a novice you do not need fancy gear.
-You can function perfectly provided you have an external holster on a rigid belt, a few spare magazines, non-slip shoes, ear protection and safety glasses.
+To dabble in IPSC as a novice you do not need fancy gear provided you have an external holster on a rigid belt, a few spare magazines, closed non-slip shoes, ear protection and safety glasses.

 If you would like to pursue the sport and start competing at club and league shoots you will need to get yourself some better equipment.
 You do not have to spend a fortune on the most expensive gear (it won’t improve your accuracy) but here is what you will need:

-These are compulsory for everyone as bullet shards can flick back towards the shooter and even the spectators.
+These are compulsory for everyone as bullet shards can flick back towards the shooter and the spectators.
 Get yourself a comfortable pair of fitted, anti-fog safety glasses.
 You can use mountain biking glasses if you have a pair or buy some from a gun store, they are much the same.
-Make sure the arms are slim or they could hurt your temples if your ear covers are tight.
+Make sure the arms are slim or they could hurt your temples or prevent your ear protectors from making a proper seal on your head.
 Interchangeable lenses are a good idea – they come with clear, yellow and/or orange and shaded lenses.

-Ear plugs are not recommended as your ears can still be damaged by the concussion – you need full covers.
+Ear plugs alone are not recommended as your ears can still be damaged by the concussion – you need full covers.
 Look for something light and comfortable that makes a good seal around the sides of your head.
+Cheap, hardware store ear covers work just fine.
+More expensive ear covers are electronic which allow you to hear normal sounds and talking but shut out the gun fire.

 Any rigid belt will do, but IPSC belts are advised.
-They have a soft inner which threads through your belt loops, and a very rigid outer which the gun holster and the mag holsters attach to.
-This fits around the inner belt with velcro.
+They have a soft velcro inner belt which threads through your belt loops, and a very rigid velcro outer which the gun holster and the mag holsters attach to.

 Holsters vary widely in cost and design.
-A beginner may feel more comfortable with a closed plastic holster but advanced shooters prefer the speed holsters which the gun clips into the front and comes out a bit faster.
+A beginner may feel more comfortable with a closed plastic holster but advanced shooters prefer the speed holsters which the gun clips into the front..
+The difference in draw speed between the two types is marginal at best.
+Soft nylon or leather holsters are not recommended.

 You will need about 3 or 4 magazine holsters, generally they are specific to the make and model of the gun.